alljoyn/core-alljoyn/alljoyn_core/samples/README.windows.txt

          the remote connection.

 SampleDaemon -
-         This sample runs a Bundled AllJoyn daemon.
+         This sample runs a bundled AllJoyn router.
 It can be passed a name via the command-line, that is quietly advertised, to be discovered by thin-client applications (eg. apps running on Arduino Due)